team-eureka/flashcast-flasher/README.md

 There are also a set of mods which ship with FlashCast and are called by `flasher` to perform various tasks.
 These are stored in `bundled-mods`:

+- `factory-reset`: When FlashCast is used as a recovery, this mod is run to perform a factory reset if requested by the stock OS.
 - `gtvhacker-compat`: This mod is run when a legacy GTVHacker-named image is detected.
 It simply writes the file passed to it to the `rootfs` MTD partition.